 You slide numbered tiles using the arrow keys:

-• Each merge doubles the value (2 → 4 → 8 → 16 → …).
+Each merge doubles the value (2 → 4 → 8 → 16 → …).

-• After every move, a new tile appears.
+After every move, a new tile appears.

-• The goal is to create a tile with the number 2048.
+The goal is to create a tile with the number 2048.

 And yet, most people don’t reach 2048 on their first - or tenth - try.

-Calling 2048 a math game is accurate, but incomplete.
+Calling 2048 a math game is accurate but incomplete.

 1. It’s a Logic Puzzle First

-Winning isn’t about fast calculations.
-It’s about:
+Winning isn’t about fast calculations; it’s about:

-• Anticipating future moves
+Anticipating future moves

-• Avoiding gridlock
+Avoiding gridlock

-• Keeping high-value tiles organized
+Keeping high-value tiles organised

 Players quickly learn that random swiping leads to dead ends.